AlarmingCow/vaccine-hunter/README.md

 A thing I made to notify myself that COVID vaccine appointments are available in my area.
 Uses vaccinespotter.org, which is 👌.

 # Setup
-I'm a node.js neophyte, I expect this is probably terrible.
+I'm a node.js neophyte, I expect this is probably not ideal.
+But it works!

 Env:
  - Intel Mac (Big Sur)